 An automated dialer, like all powerful tools, must be used carefully.
-This article is focussed on avoiding issues with dropped (silent, lost, abandoned ...) calls and related issues to do with using answering machine detection.
+This article focusses on avoiding issues with dropped (silent, lost, abandoned …) calls and related issues in connection with answering machine detection.
 We'll dig into the metrics and the thresholds applied in guidelines and by some regulatory bodies.

 The undesirable things to avoid

 The particular dangers of using a dialer are:

 - connecting calls to people and having no employee to take the call